 3. Lanterns

-- Fold and cut cardstock
+- Fold the cardstock in half lengthwise.

 - Add LED lights inside